DavitNazarov/DavitNazarov/README.md

 I'm an 18-year-old developer from Tbilisi.
 I build production-oriented web applications — not tutorial clones.

-Currently a **Junior Front-End Developer at SoftGen Group**.
+last job position - a **Junior Front-End Developer at SoftGen Group**.
 Starting **BSc IT & Network Engineering at FH Kärnten, Austria** in September 2026.

 My flagship project is a **competition management platform deployed and actively used by the Georgian Wushu Federation** — live bracket management, real-time match scoring via WebSockets, admin dashboards, and tournament lifecycle automation.